lqs/gogoslim/README.md

+⚠️⚠️⚠️ This project is deprecated and should not be used ⚠️⚠️⚠️

 # gogoslim

 A customized configuration of gogoprotobuf (https://github.com/gogo/protobuf) to generate fast & slim code (without `XXX_shit` fields and `GetShit()` methods)